SynthesisMod/Synthesis/README.md

   - Allows you to type and use chat while inside a nether portal, like the one in dungeon blood room.
   - **Note**: It's possible to make portals not close containers such as player inventory, ender chest and others, but won't for now since I don't know if Hypixel would like that.
+- Better wither impact perspective (im good with names)
+  - Toggling perspective while holding a wither impact weapon will skip the front camera.
+- Superpairs IDs
+  - Gives skyblock item IDs to items inside superpairs, so NEU and SBE can read them for price displays.
+  - Additionally, resource packs can also modify those items.
+  - This was made 1 minute before realizing [Skytils](https://github.com/Skytils/SkytilsMod/) has a working price display inside superpairs, so no need to use this if you use Skytils.
 - Shares
   - Shares are a way to showcase your items to other users using the mod.
   - To show an item, hold it and type "[item]" (configurable) in chat.